sttp-book/sttp-book/chapters/getting-started/testing-principles.md

 will never ensure that the software system is 100% bug-free.
 They will only ensure that the cases we test for behave as expected.

-To test our software we need a lot of variation in our tests.
+To test our software, we need a lot of variation in our tests.
 For example, we want variety in the inputs when testing a method, like we saw in the examples above.
 To test the software well, however, we also need variation in